spacetelescope/imexam/docs/imexam/description.rst

     >%matplotlib
     >import imexam

+Matplotlib magic should also be used inside the Jupyter notebook or proper interaction with the plots.

 If you install Ginga you will have access to another display tool for your images and data.
 You can find the source code on GitHub, but you can also install it with pip or conda.